onlyhavecans/squirrels.wtf/content/posts/just-enough-nix-for-nixos/index.md

 ## Part 1: Spicy JSON

 Nix is kinda like spicy JSON.
-It’s spicier because, even though it looks and behaves a lot like JSON, you'll find a lot of lil fun extra functions that add all sorts of herbs and spices, and when all marinated together, can become hard to read for a newcomer.
+It's spicier because, even though it looks and behaves a lot like JSON, you'll find a lot of lil fun extra functions that add all sorts of herbs and spices, and when all marinated together, can become hard to read for a newcomer.

 Because it can get complex, I recommend starting out by looking for the json in it!
 Because every Nix file is a single JSONC object! (not really but work with me here)